Floatworks and Flotation Therapy | Review

 It was such a calming and unique experience, and one I would be very happy to repeat.

-There was another gentleman who came in at the same time as me who said that he floated once a week but would soon be increasing this to twice.
+There was another gentleman who came in at the same time as me.
+He aid that he floated once a week but would soon be increasing this to twice.
 When asked why he said that once a week was mental maintenance but twice a week was development.
 I thought this was a very wanky answer to give until I got in a pod myself.
 Now I know exactly what he means.